Wasp Bombs & Foggers (Effective for Wasps & Yellow Jackets?)

 • A comfortable backpack strap reduces the pain of carrying the tank around and thus prevents all the discomfort.

-The machine atomization is pretty satisfying, along with the working of the blowers; it is also considerably quieter than the gas foggers.
+The machine atomization is pretty satisfying, along with the working of the blowers.
+It is also considerably quieter than the gas foggers.

 Does Hot Shot Fogger Kill Wasps & Bees?